toyoshin5/KanaShark/README.md

 - `hiraganaPositions`: Hiragana layout on the keyboard (default recommended)
 - `minConfidence`: Confidence threshold for candidate generation (smaller = more candidates)
 - `style`: Keyboard appearance (font, color, line width, etc.)
+- `scoringConfig`: Configuration for the scoring engine (sigmaShape, sigmaLocation)
 - `onGestureStarted`: Callback when gesture starts
 - `onGestureEnded`: Callback when gesture ends (array of trace points)
 - `onCandidatesGenerated`: Callback when candidates are generated (result array)